Sustainability

 And, research shows that investing in maternal health can have a ripple effect.
 Better maternal health care is a pathway to a lifetime of benefits, both for a woman’s own health and prosperity as well as that of her children, family, community and nation.

-Children 10 times more likely to finish school
+Children are 10 times more likely to finish school

-Millions of dollars contributed by women to the economy
+Millions of dollars are contributed by women to the economy

 “When we invest in maternal health, we ensure that hundreds of thousands of women survive pregnancy and childbirth.
-When that happens, newborns are more likely to survive, children are more likely to stay in school, women are able to make invaluable contributions to their communities and the workforce, health systems are stronger and nations’ economies grow,” explains Etiebet.
+When that happens, newborns are more likely to survive, children are more likely to stay in school, women are able to make invaluable contributions to their communities and the workforce, health systems are stronger and nations’ economies grow,” said Allen.
 “We call this the ‘Mom Effect.'”

 And, that’s an important impact on society for generations to come.